 Vegetation phenology, forest carbon cycling and biosphere-atmosphere interactions.
 (Research team Richardson, Green, others…) Plant phenology is highly responsive to both weather and climate.
 Phenology mediates interannual variation in ecosystem productivity and carbon uptake by setting the start and end of the growing season (Richardson et al., 2010; Keenan et al., 2014).
 Additionally, phenology influences the seasonality of fluxes of CO2, water, energy, and volatile organic compounds (Richardson et al., 2013a).
 Despite its importance, phenology is one of the least understood, and most poorly represented, processes in current-generation biosphere models (Richardson et al., 2012).

-We will study how shifts in vegetation phenology influence forest carbon cycling and biosphere-atmosphere interactions using a combination of ongoing, long-term data sets collected at HBR and BEF.
-These data include 25 years of tree phenology data from HBR (Richardson et al., 2006), 8 years of digital camera imagery from BEF and HBR (Richardson et al., 2013b); and 12 years of eddy covariance measurements of ecosystem-scale fluxes of carbon, water, and energy between the forest and the atmosphere from BEF (Jenkins et al., 2007).
-The central question is:
+Our central question is:

 How does the timing of the start and end of the growing season influence whole-ecosystem photosynthesis, evapotranspiration, and partitioning of the surface energy budget?

 Approach.
-Using both the established flux tower at BEF and the new tower at HBR, we will (1) conduct data-driven studies of the response of atmosphere-biosphere exchanges of C, heat and water to changes in the timing of budbreak and leaf senescence; (2) develop new predictive models for spring leaf-out and autumn senescence, and use these to evaluate past and potential future shifts in growing season length; and (3) integrate our new phenological sub-models with the ecosystem model PnET-CN to investigate the potential impact of future shifts in phenology on ecosystem processes related to C and N.
+We will take advantage of ongoing, long-term data sets collected at HBR and BEF.
+These data include 25 years of tree phenology data from HBR (Richardson et al., 2006); 8 years of digital camera imagery from BEF and HBR (Richardson et al., 2013b); and 12 years of eddy covariance measurements of ecosystem-scale fluxes of carbon, water, and energy between the forest and the atmosphere from BEF (Jenkins et al., 2007).
+We will (1) conduct data-driven studies of the response of biosphere-atmosphere exchanges of CO2, heat and water vapor to changes in the timing of budbreak and leaf senescence; (2) develop new predictive models for spring leaf-out and autumn senescence, and use these to evaluate past and potential future shifts in growing season length; and (3) integrate our new phenological sub-models with the ecosystem model PnET-CN to investigate the potential impact of future shifts in phenology on ecosystem processes related to C and N cycling.